rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 and alternative solutions were available, the Kubernetes project has decided to withdraw the associated KEP.
 We're expecting to see support fully removed in v1.33.

-Please note that this does not affect [HostProcess containers](https://kubernetes.io/docs/tasks/configure-pod-container/create-hostprocess-pod/), which provides host network as well as host level access.
+Please note that this does not affect [HostProcess containers](/docs/tasks/configure-pod-container/create-hostprocess-pod/), which provides host network as well as host level access.
 This withdrawal was about only giving the host network, which was never stable due to technical limitations with Windows networking logic.

 You can find more in [KEP-3503: Host network support for Windows pods](https://kep.k8s.io/3503).

 ### Release notes

-Check out the full details of the Kubernetes v1.33 release in our [release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.XX.md).
+Check out the full details of the Kubernetes v1.33 release in our [release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.33.md).

 ### Availability

-Kubernetes v1.33 is available for download on [GitHub](https://github.com/kubernetes/kubernetes/releases/tag/v1.XX.0) or on the [Kubernetes download page](http:///releases/download/).
+Kubernetes v1.33 is available for download on [GitHub](https://github.com/kubernetes/kubernetes/releases/tag/v1.33.0) or on the [Kubernetes download page](/releases/download/).

 To get started with Kubernetes, check out these [interactive tutorials](http:///docs/tutorials/) or run local Kubernetes clusters using [minikube](https://minikube.sigs.k8s.io/).
 You can also easily install v1.33 using [kubeadm](http:///docs/setup/independent/create-cluster-kubeadm/).

-### Release Team
+### Release team

 Kubernetes is only possible with the support, commitment, and hard work of its community.
 Each release team is made up of dedicated community volunteers who work together to build the many pieces that make up the Kubernetes releases you rely on.
 This requires the specialized skills of people from all corners of our community, from the code itself to its documentation and project management.